IATA-Cargo/ONE-Record/Documentation_website/docs/Data-Model/activity-model.md

 ## Storage

-- TBD
+A `Storage` (subtype of `LogisticsActivity`) describes the activity where a `PhysicalLogisticsObject` such as a `Piece` or a `LoadingUnit` is stored in and out of a storage facility or a warehouse.
+It uses the `Storing` action to record a store-in or store-out of the `PhysicalLogisticsObject`.

 # LogisticsActions

-A `LogisticsAction` (a subtype of `LogisticsObject`) describes a specific task performed on one or a set of `PhysicalLogisticsObjects` in the context of a `LogisticsActivity`.
+A `LogisticsAction` (a subtype of `LogisticsObject`) describes a specific task performed on one or a set of `PhysicalLogisticsObject`(s) in the context of a `LogisticsActivity`.
-`LogisticsActions` serve the purpose of connecting different `PhysicalLogisticsObjects` to each other and to an `LogisticsActivity`.
+`LogisticsActions` serve the purpose of connecting different `PhysicalLogisticsObject`(s) to each other and to an `LogisticsActivity`.
 It is set at a specific point in time.
 This can also be a time frame (start and end time).
 The time type can be either requested, planned or actual.

 The properties are described [here](https://onerecord.iata.org/ns/cargo#LogisticsAction).